 History requires and encourages a range of skills, both general and subject-specific.
 We aim to develop all of the following in our teaching:

 - The understanding of our common heritage and of the present-day world through a study of events, developments and ideas that have gone before.

 - The ability to understand factors that influenced the behaviour of people from different times and places.

 - The ability to evaluate evidence of different kinds, and to use it to structure arguments and to reach balanced conclusions.

 - The awareness of the existence of different types of historical sources and opinions, of the controversies they generate and of the importance of reaching appropriate judgements about their relative value.

 - The love of History, the awareness of its existence outside the classroom, of the opportunity it provides for leisure and of its value in the wider world.

 History is a very popular GCSE and Sixth Form option at Hampton.
-In the Sixth Form, our Pre-U course has proved highly successful.
+In the Sixth Form, our A Level course has proved highly successful.
 Boys are encouraged to develop the skills they were introduced to at GCSE (source analysis, coherent and well-organised writing, the making of judgements and so on) across a range of historical topics, some of which they choose for themselves.
 All Sixth Form historians are challenged to read widely and critically and to think for themselves.
 Recent results have been extremely impressive: the many historians who go on to study History at university leave Hampton well-equipped to do so.